Watson-Personal-Assistant/ibm-tririga-assistant/README.md

 4. Scroll down and expand the `Models` root and select `ibmTriAssistant`.
 5. In the "Model Access" panel on the right, select `Read,Update,Create and Delete`.
 6. Click Save & Close.

+#### L) TEST THE WORKPLACE SERVICES APPS.

+It's time to test with the Assistant Chat UI available from the Workplace Services app.
+Make sure the user you are using has a primary location set, isn't the system or assistant user, and has the security group modified or created in step K.  If all edits were done correctly, you should see a chat icon appear at the bottom right of the Workplace Services apps.
+If you know a room name, then try out the service request functionality by typing "the ________ room has a broken chair" and if you have reserve functionality, try "book a room".

+### TROUBLESHOOTING

+1. If a popup appears saying "You do not have permission to access this page", then the user doesn't have a security group that has the permissions documented in step K.

+2. If the chat icon appears but you don't see the introduction similar to what is shown in the image at the very top of this doc, then check that the user you are using has a primary location set in the user's profile.

+3. If the chat icon doesn't appear in the bottom right corner of the Workplace Services app, then check for errors using the Console tab of the Inspector (right click in webpage and choose `Inspect`).

 End of instructions.